akhealth/DevSecOpsMvp/ak-it-detail/README.md

 Alaska Department of Health and Social Services (DHSS) has detailed a number of IT staff resources to the EIS-R product team and sprint planning activities.
 Additionally, IT has identified staff who typically do not participate in sprint planning, but are likely detailees to the EIS-R efforts due to their knowledge, skills and abilities, and their other organizational assignments.
 The [Detailed staff](#Detailed-staff) table below identifies these staff.
 The [IT Service Line Matrix](#IT-Service-Line-Matrix) shows a service delivery view of how these staff might support the EIS-R project.

 EIS-R project staff should be aware that the State of Alaska is centralizing department IT staff.
 These changes will move staff out of the DHSS chain of command, but detail "line of business" staff to DHSS via reimbursable services agreements (RSAs) to maintain support.
-More information on this re-organization are below under [Office of Information Technology (OIT)](#Office-of-Information-Technology) organization within Department of Administration and under the State Chief Information Officer.
+More information on this re-organization is located below under [Office of Information Technology (OIT)](#Office-of-Information-Technology).

 ## Detailed staff